Farming is the most valued profession behind only nursing, says public

 NFU President Tom Bradshaw

-New MPs and Peers will today hear that:
+New MPs and Peers today heard that:

 • 89% of the public feel it is important that Britain has a productive farming industry.